 In 2012, BFG was asked to provide Mello Yello with several proposals for new website designs.
-Appealing to their love of all things retro, my concept featured an illustrated landing page of a college campus known as "The Old School" that would provide navigation for the rest of the site.
-Unfortunately this concept was killed off while still in the early stages of development and was never completed.
+Appealing to their love of all things retro, my concept featured an illustrated landing page of a college campus known as "The Old School".
+This illustration would provide navigation for the rest of the site.

 BFG also created the online musical competition, “One Track Find”.
 Contestants uploaded songs to Facebook, which were then voted upon.
 The top acts got a chance to perform at Rusty’s in Austin, TX, where a final winner was announced and given $25,000.

 Alternate "Chalkboard" Theme for Website - About & Contact Pages

 During the summer of 2014, I worked with Group SJR to develop the design, look, and infrastructure for The Home Depot's online magazine "Built From Scratch".
 I also designed some infographics hosted on the site.

 This collection features branding and environmental designs made for Barnes & Noble College’s 2013 Annual Meeting & Back to Campus Show.

 Our team set out to create bright, engaging, and fun graphics that pushed beyond Barnes & Noble’s normal comfort zone, appealing to their younger target audience of college students, and promoting their new technology driven products.

 I have to be humble, and give credit where credit is due.
 Steven Noble illustrated Espolón’s incredibly cool labels and Nick Papparone created the fonts and overall branding guidelines for Espolón.
 These are all layouts, advertising, and general artwork that I merely had the pleasure to work on.

 This collection features various promotional materials I made for Charleston, SC’s Burger Babies.
 Included are menus, ads, flyers and several pieces for special events such as “Flip’n Burger Night” and “Burger Ballot 2012”.